x-square/data_analytics/24-05-maths-statistics-data-science.md

 ---
-title: 'Notes on maths and practices for data science'
+title: 'Notes on Maths and Practices for Data Science'
 author: 'Chiawei Wang'
 date: 'May 2024'
-date-format: "MMMM YYYY"
+date-format: 'MMMM YYYY'
 ---

 `This document covers key concepts in maths, statistics and practical practices used in data science, with applications in Python.
 It is compiled from various resources for academic use.`[^1][^2]